biosails/pheniqs/docs/install.md

 libdeflate
 ```

 If you want to build Pheniqs against a specific root you may provide a `PREFIX` parameter, but notice that you need to specify it on each make invocation, for instance `make PREFIX=/usr/local && make install PREFIX=/usr/local`.
-Pheniqs is regularly tested on several versions of both [Clang](https://clang.llvm.org) and [GCC](https://gcc.gnu.org), you can tell `make` which compiler to use by setting the `CXX` parameter.
-See [travis](https://travis-ci.org/biosails/pheniqs) for a comprehensive list and test results.
+You can tell `make` which compiler to use by setting the `CXX` parameter.